 Background and Introduction

 IEEE 802 technologies are used for a wide variety of applications and markets.
-Although the widespread usage and overwhelming adoption as PHY and Link layer technologies for all kind of information and communication solutions, a common perception of the value and differentiation of the IEEE 802 architecture in the context of vertical markets is not established, as well as there are no clear views about the reasons why IEEE 802 would be better suited to deployments in the communication infrastructure of private enterprise, industry, and the individual user, and how does IEEE 802 compare to network architectures oriented towards service providers.
+Despite the widespread usage and overwhelming adoption of PHY and Link layer technologies for all kinds of information and communication solutions, a common perception of the value and differentiation of the IEEE 802 architecture in the context of vertical markets is not established, as there are no clear views about the reasons why IEEE 802 would be better suited to deployments in the communication infrastructure of private enterprise, industry, and the individual user, and how does IEEE 802 compare to network architectures oriented toward service providers.

-In a first stance it could be agreed that the IEEE 802 architecture enables networks that are like Ethernet: Well understood, mature, predictable, offering a “cleaner” integration of disparate technologies under the common architecture and addressing.
+In the first stance, it could be agreed that the IEEE 802 architecture enables networks that are like Ethernet: Well understood, mature, predictable, offering a “cleaner” integration of disparate technologies under the common architecture and addressing.

-This white-paper is aimed to collect and spell out commonalities of IEEE 802 technologies and sets the scene in relation to other well-known communication standards of similar behavior.
+This white paper aims to collect and spell out commonalities of IEEE 802 technologies and sets the scene in relation to other well-known communication standards of similar behavior.

 Requirements of Vertical Applications

-This section defines the characteristics of Vertical Applications that usually integrate various systems including network connectivity in order to perform specific tasks or enable use cases for their industry.
+This section defines the characteristics of vertical applications that usually integrate various systems, including network connectivity, in order to perform specific tasks or enable use cases for their industry.

 Defining “Vertical”

-In the context of this white paper, Vertical Applications refers to networks that serve specific use cases in specific market segments.
+In the context of this white paper, “vertical applications” refers to networks that serve specific use cases in specific market segments.
 The network is used by the entity to enable its business processes.
 This is in contrast to an access network, where the network services are the product.

 Vertical markets involved specific usage models:

-Industrial automation
+Industrial automation.

-Building Automation
+Building automation.

-Smart Cities
+Smart cities.

-Smart Grid / Utility
+Smart grid/utility.

-Automotive / transportation
+Automotive / transportation.

-Agriculture
+Agriculture.

-Connected Supply Chain
+Connected supply chain.

-Critical infrastructure protection and control
+Critical infrastructure protection and control.

-Wide area gaming (including AR/VR)
+Wide area gaming (including AR/VR).

-There are other ways of looking at ‘Vertical’.
-Vertical integration is really a competition/anti-trust term, rather than a technical term.
-In that context it describes a technical situation that some set of functionalities that may be provided by the same company could actually in practice also be provided by different companies.
-So, for instance, "5G" is "vertically integrated" because it actually assumes in its technical specifications that a single commercial provider will be responsible for a whole range of different features that are not really separable.
-In that sense IEEE 802 technologies are not "vertically integrated" because they can be deployed by different operators of completely different networks (e.g. one leverages wired connections, while others are based on wireless connectivity).
-Nevertheless, IEEE 802 plays a role in vertical integration through providing the plain connectivity layer, e.g. IEEE 802.11 in IEEE 1609 vehicle-to-vehicle communications, or IEEE 802.15.4 in the SEP.
+There are other ways of looking at “Vertical.”
+Vertical integration is really a competition/antitrust term rather than a technical term.
+In that context, it describes a technical situation in that some set of functionalities that may be provided by the same company could actually in practice also be provided by different companies.
+So, for instance, “5G” is “vertically integrated” because it actually assumes in its technical specifications that a single commercial provider will be responsible for a whole range of different features that are not really separable.
+In that sense, IEEE 802 technologies are not “vertically integrated” because they can be deployed by different operators of completely different networks (e.g., one leverages wired connections, while others are based on wireless connectivity).
+Nevertheless, IEEE 802 plays a role in vertical integration by providing the plain connectivity layer, e.g., IEEE 802.11 in IEEE 1609 vehicle-to-vehicle communications, or IEEE 802.15.4 in the SEP.

-Vertical markets often require highly-engineered networks to guarantee the quality of the required communication services.
-Quite often vertical markets follow extended lifecycles; the vertical network is expected to remain in service for a longer time than a service-provider network.
-And vertical markets may have different cost models compared to usual public communication networks with some are opex averse, others are more capex averse.
+Vertical markets often require highly engineered networks to guarantee the quality of the required communication services.
+Quite often, vertical markets follow extended lifecycles; the vertical network is expected to remain in service for a longer time than a service-provider network.
+Vertical markets may have different cost models compared with usual public communication networks with some are opex averse, others are more capex averse.

 Economic Aspects for Vertical Application Networks

-IEEE 802 based networks are usually aimed to “enable creating/delivering a product” instead of “the network is the product” defined by an open standard:
+IEEE 802-based networks are usually aimed to “enable creating/delivering a product” instead of “the network is the product” defined by an open standard:

 An IEEE 802 network is deployed in vertical markets, where the network is owned and operated by the user of the services.

-There are also other models than subscription that provide ancillary economic value.
+There are also other models than subscriptions that provide ancillary economic value.